JoniBR/simple-router/README.md

     })

-> For more examples checkout the example.js file
+> For more examples checkout the example.js file `node examples.js` will run the example server.